Chenyungchin/RSA-Timing-Side-Channel/README.md

 ## Taint Analysis
 For taint analysis, we first synthesize the input RTL module ($\texttt{rtl.v}$) into gate-level netlist with the Yosys synthesis tool and elaborate the gate-level netlist with gate-level taint logic, resulting in the tainted module $\texttt{tainted.v}$.
-Then the model checking is performed using the commercial model checker JasperGold with a TLC file specifying the parameters of the verification engines, assumptions, and assertions for the constant time property.
+Then the model checking is performed using the commercial model checker JasperGold with a TLC file specifying the parameters of the verification engines, assumptions, and assertions for the constant-time property.

 ## Self Composition
-Similar to taint analysis, self composition is done by querying model checking on the self composition module ($\texttt{sc.v}$) converted from the input RTL ($\texttt{rtl.v}$).
+Similar to taint analysis, self-composition is done by querying model checking on the self-composition module ($\texttt{sc.v}$) converted from the input RTL ($\texttt{rtl.v}$).

 ## Verilog Hierarchy
 For Self-Composition: